How and When to Apply Equine Poultice: Tutorial

 It is recommended that these items be kept within arm’s reach while working on the foot.

-1. Tie the horse’s tail when working on rear legs so it does not get in the way.
+1. Tie the horse’s tail when working on the rear legs so it does not get in the way.
 Be sure not to sit too far away from the horse’s rear.
 If it decides to kick, the closer you are to its knee, the less exposed you are to accidental injury.
-It may also help to have another person present during the application process to keep the horse calm.
+It may also help to have another person present during the application process to keep the horse calm

-2. Clean the legs thoroughly with castile soap or other non-medicated cleanser.
+2. Clean the legs thoroughly with castile soap or other non-medicated cleanser

-3. Using gloves or bare hands, apply poultice evenly to affected area in a layer 1/8 to 1/4 inch thick.
+3. Using gloves or bare hands, apply poultice evenly to the affected area in a layer 1/8 to 1/4 inch thick.
 Coat the leg up the bottom of the knee and the top of the hoof.
-It is not recommended that the material be applied to the heels or behind the knees.
+It is not recommended that the material be applied to the heels or behind the knees

 5. Prepare manufactured or homemade poultice paper.
 If making your own, use water to moisten the thin sheets of paper or plastic you collected.
 Manufactured poultice paper should already be wet.
 Wrap this layer of material fully around the poultice sections.
 Be careful to avoid too much overlap or too many wrinkles.